 A button nose, blue eyes and blonde hair – the features belonging to the ‘most beautiful girl in the world’.
-Alina Yakupova, a six-year-old from Moscow, has thousands of Instagram fans worldwide who have bestowed her this accolade.
-Before Alina, Thylane Blondeau held the most beautiful title, another blue eyed, fair-skinned girl.
+Alina Yakupova, a six-year-old from Moscow, has thousands of Instagram fans worldwide who have awarded her this accolade.
+Before Alina, Thylane Blondeau held the most beautiful title; another blue eyed, fair-skinned child.
 How long are racial beauty standards going to affect women?

 The “most beautiful woman in the world” happens to also be white.
 Bella Hadid nabbed the top spot based on “The Golden Ratio” – an ancient Greek equation used to measure beauty.
 Published in The Daily Mail, Beyoncé is the only black woman on the top 10 list.
-When you add the word “most”, you’re subsequently implying racial preference.
+By using the term “most beautiful”, the list subsequently implies racial preference.

 These lists are excluding and damming.
-It’s not about science – the tabloid published research from a Harley Street plastic surgeon who uses “mapping technology” to help sculpt his clients faces.
+They’re not scientific and helpful – this one in particular derives from money and exposure.
+The tabloid published research from a Harley Street plastic surgeon who uses “mapping technology” to help sculpt his clients faces.
 Though Bella has denied cosmetic work, her image has vastly changed in before and after photos.
 Her nose (like many celebs) has narrowed to Disney Princess aesthetic.
 The Golden Ratio suggests it’s the perfect width.

-Despite black people honing various features, there’s a stigmatised stereotype of Afrocentric traits such as wide noses.
+Despite black people honing various features, society stigmatises Afrocentric traits, presuming stereotypes such as wide noses.
 Discussed in Medium, when black people look “Eurocentric” (slender features, lighter skin), they’re “more favourable” in culture.
-Kerry Washington, Zendaya, Halle Berry, Victoria Secret model Jasmine Tookes, Beyoncé… they each have this ‘appeal’.
-Reported in Everyday Feminism, because the beauty industry upholds European eyes, “East Asian women” for example, feel “pressure to make their eyes look “less Asian”.
+Kerry Washington, Zendaya, Halle Berry, Victoria Secret model Jasmine Tookes, Beyonce… each have this ‘appeal’.

 But it’s not just women of colour